Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 Buy tickets-

 Knots and Holes.
-An Essay Film on the Life of Nets.Directed by Mattijs Van de Port
+An Essay Film on the Life of Nets.Directed by Mattijs van de Port

 A singular anthropological essay film that observes the various nets we find across different contexts in Bahia (from fishing nets to delicate nets of lace), and the emotions and sensations associated with them.
 It continues to ponder how these nets materialize principles of connection, of filtering and of patterning.
 As the scope widens to the nets of longitude and latitude that encircle the globe, and of virtual networks like Grindr, Van de Port wonders aloud how connection, filtering and patterning play themselves out in his own life – as a filmmaker, as an anthropologist, as a-gay-man-in-love.